hssrobotics23/docs/README.md

 # HSS Robotics 2023

-This repository describes the steps to:
+This repository describes two options:

 1) [Run Jupyter notebooks](#included-notebooks) with access to our public API
 2) Reproduce that public API [locally with Docker](#reproducing-locally-with-docker)

 A pre-generated dataset is publicly hosted on AWS, [for a demo in jupyter notebook](#included-notebooks).
 The notebooks use a custom trained classifier model + EasyOCR on the synthetic images.
 The `performance` notebook measures text prediction accuracy and bounding box precision.
 Both Jupyter notebooks conclude with a demo of recipe geneation by passing the recognized spices to OpenAI.
 They connect to a local or cloud backend depending on the `USE_AWS_AI` flag at the top of each file.
+View the [image generation documentation](https://github.com/hssrobotics23/to-spice-images)

 ## Included notebooks